Four ways to engage citizens in local government

 While each of these initiatives can be viewed as examples of best practices in open engagement, the best initiatives go beyond simply implementing an online discussion forum or using social media to engage citizens in government decision making.
 The best initiatives in open engagement are iterative in nature and are customized to ensure relevance for the particular constituency.
 MW

-Municipal World Insider and Executive Members: You might also be interested in the article Beyond the usual suspects – online engagement tools attract thousands.
+✯ Municipal World Insider and Executive Members: You might also be interested in the full version of this article or in Dave Biggs’ article: Beyond the usual suspects – online engagement tools attract thousands.
 Note that you can now access the complete collection of past articles (and more) from your membership dashboard.